AmirShkolnik/DivingCenter/.github/ISSUE_TEMPLATE/-epic--template.md

 ---
-name: "[EPIC] Template"
+name: '[EPIC] Template'
+about:
-about: Add a concise objective statement that clearly describes the value and uniqueness of the epic.
+  Add a concise objective statement that clearly describes the value and uniqueness of the epic.
-title: "[EPIC]"
+title: '[EPIC]'
 labels: ''
 assignees: ''
 ---

 < [EPIC] Title >
 **Objective**:
 [Add a concise objective statement that clearly describes the value and uniqueness of the epic.]
 **Connected User Stories**:

 - [ ]: US:
 - [ ]: US: